Lora Batchelor Middle School Teacher Jeff RudkinJeff Rudkin, with permission

 Making Films About Heroes in the Classroom

 Rudkin teaches about heroism in both his Video I and Video II classes.
-Both are electives that include business, tech, video production, product marketing, and promotion, with approximately 30 students per class.
-Here Rudkin exposes students to a wide variety of films and opportunities for students to succeed.
+Both are electives that include business, tech, video production, product marketing, and promotion, with 30 students per class.
+Here Rudkin exposes students to a wide variety of films and provides opportunities for students to succeed.

 Video I students make their first documentary, which is a video biography.
 Their second biography is a hero in sports, history, or a parent, coach, or other unsung hero.